John Bolton: 2005 nomination, Senate confirmation hearings

 On the second day, April 12, 2005, the Senate panel focused on allegations discussed above that Bolton pressured intelligence analysts.
 Calling Bolton a "serial abuser", former State Department intelligence chief Carl W. Ford Jr. said, "I've never seen anybody quite like Secretary Bolton ...
 I don't have a second, third or fourth in terms of the way that he abuses his power and authority with little people."
 Ford contradicted Bolton's earlier testimony, saying: "I had been asked for the first time to fire an intelligence analyst for what he had said and done."
 Ford also characterized Bolton as a "kiss-up, kick-down sort of guy", implying that he was always ready to please whoever had authority over him, while having very little regard for people working under him.

 Lugar, who criticized Bolton at his April 11 hearing, said the "paramount issue" was supporting Bush's nominee.
 He conceded that "bluntness ... may be required", even though it is not "very good diplomacy".
-Chafee, the key member for Bolton's approval, said "the bar is very high" for rejecting the president's nominees, suggesting that Bolton would make it to the Senate.
+Lincoln Chafee, the key member for Bolton's approval, said "the bar is very high" for rejecting the president's nominees, suggesting that Bolton would make it to the Senate.

 On April 19, Democrats, with support from Voinovich, forced Lugar to delay the committee vote on Bolton's nomination until May.
 The debate concerning his nomination raged in the Senate prior to the Memorial Day recess.
 Two other Republicans on the Foreign Relations Committee, Chafee and Chuck Hagel, also expressed serious concerns about the Bolton nomination.
 Asked on April 20 if he was now less inclined to support the nomination, Chafee said, "That would be accurate."
 He elaborated that Bolton's prospects were "hard to predict" but said he expected that "the administration is really going to put some pressure on Senator Voinovich.
 Then it comes to the rest of us [who] have had some reservations."